-Corequisite: PNUR 128 (Must be successfully completed prior to or concurrently)
+Corequisite: PNUR 128 (Must be successfully completed

 The course builds on previously learned concepts and focuses on the use of clinical problem-solving skills and the nursing process.
 The goal is to assist adults with more complex medical-surgical problems and select acute and chronic disorders in meeting health care needs.
-Instruction is provided in the classroom, nursing skills lab and clinical settings.
+Instruction is provided in the classroom, nursing skills lab, and clinical settings.

-128 Issues in Practical Nursing 2 Credit Hours 2 Billable Contact Hours prior to or concurrently)
+128 Issues in Practical Nursing 2 Credit Hours 2 Billable Contact Hours

-Prerequisite: PNUR 130

-Corequisite: PNUR 127 (Must be successfully completed
+Prerequisite: PNUR 130 Corequisite: PNUR 127 (Must be successfully completed prior to or concurrently)

-This course will focus on issues related to practice of the licensed practical nurse, such as legal and ethical practice issues requiring clinical judgment, historical perspectives of LPN education, career development and job seeking, trends in health care, and the professional responsibilities of being
+This course will focus on issues related to practice of the licensed practical nurse, such as legal and ethical practice issues requiring clinical judgment, historical perspectives of LPN education, career development and job seeking, trends in health care, and the professional responsibilities of being an LPN.